greenm01/ec4x/docs/ec4x_specs.md

 | Scouts   | +1    | Maximum benefit for all Scouts      |
 | Surprise | +3    | First round only; See Section 5.1.4 |
 | Ambush   | +4    | First round only; See Section 5.1.4 |

+**The CER multiplied by AS equals the number of total enemy hits.**

 The player who rolled the die will determine where hits are applied.